aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2020/aspose-words-for-net-20-12-release-notes/_index.md

 Related issue: WORDSNET-20913

 We have implemented extension point for condition evaluation.
-This enables users to implement custom evaluation for the IF and COMPARE fields.
+This allows users to implement custom evaluation for the IF and COMPARE fields.

 {{< highlight csharp >}}
 /// <summary>